AntoineRR/nesmulator-core/README.md

 The CPU is emulated and a cartridge in the iNES format can be loaded into the emulator.
 For now, only cartridges using mapper 0 can be read.
 The PPU background and sprite display is emulated.
-Sprite 0 hit is missing for now (games like super mario bros are not playable).
 The GUI is created using [minifb](https://docs.rs/minifb/0.19.1/minifb/), and displays the game screen, as well as a debugging screen that can be activated by pressing "e" on the keyboard.
 A press on the "r" key resets CPU.
-The first controller is emulated too (see controls).
+The first controller is emulated too (see controls), but there are still work to do on this, as super mario bros is unplayable for now.

+## How to run

+You will need a rust stable installation.

+* Clone the repository locally.
+* The path to your ROM must be changed in main.rs.
+* Run `cargo run` in a terminal, in the "nesmulator" folder.

 ## Controls